- Adaptation Expansion: Expands the Little Red Riding Hood story.

 - When Kirk is on the phone with Jimmy, Jimmy tells him "Don't act like a woodsman, be a woodsman."
 Later, when the Wolf and Kirk are about to infiltrate the Bandit's hideout, the Wolf tells a disguised Kirk, "Don't act like an evil henchman; be an evil henchman."

-- When the Wolf and Twitchy make the mistake of following Boingo's directions and find themselves in the cave, the Wolf casually says, "Never trust a bunny with directions, Twitchy."
-Later, when Flippers reveals that Boingo is the Bandit, the Wolf says, "I knew it!
-Never trust a bunny!"
+- When the Wolf and Twitchy make the mistake of following Boingo's directions and find themselves in the cave, the Wolf casually says, "Never trust a bunny with directions, Twitchy."note Later, when Flippers reveals that Boingo is the Bandit, the Wolf says, "I knew it!
+Never trust a bunny!"note

 - Ironic Echo Cut: The second variant of this happens in Red's story when Red stops her bike for a family departing their boarded up roadside shack.